 Treats bladder cancer, breast cancer, and lung cancer (including non-small and small lung cancer).

 TecentriqThere may be other brand names for this medicine.

 This medicine is not right for everyone.
 You should not receive it if you had an allergic reaction to atezolizumab, or if you are pregnant.

 How to Use This Medicine:

 - Your doctor will prescribe your dose and schedule.
 This medicine is given through a needle placed in a vein.
-It must be given slowly, so the needle will have to remain in place for at least 30 to 60 minutes every 3 weeks.
+It must be given slowly, so the needle will have to remain in place for at least 30 to 60 minutes every 2 or 3 weeks.

 - You will receive this medicine while you are in a hospital or cancer treatment center.
 A nurse or other trained health professional will give you this medicine.

 - This medicine should come with a Medication Guide.
 Ask your pharmacist for a copy if you do not have one.

 - Missed dose: This medicine needs to be given on a fixed schedule.
 If you miss a dose, call your doctor, home health caregiver, or treatment clinic for instructions.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.